Frequently Asked Questions

 Most people filing bankruptcy keep everything they want to keep and can afford to keep paying for, if they owe a debt on it.

 Let us repeat that: Everything is listed in your case in order to help you keep it.
-Here’s an example of what can happen if you do it wrong.

 Yes.
 All the debts you owe have to be listed.
 Everything.
 There’s no legal way to pick and choose.
 You have to swear under oath you did and lying under oath is a crime.